elixir-lang/elixir-lang.github.com/_posts/2026-03-19-lazy-bdds-with-eager-literal-differences.markdown

 ### Literal on the right-hand side

-We want to derive new formulas for difference when `B2` is a literal.
+We want to derive new formulas for the difference when `B2` is a literal.
 Let's start with the base formula:

 ```